sassoftware/vi-solution-extensions/examples/custom-text-box-example/README.md

 ### Build

-Run `npm run build` for desktop and `npm run build:mobile` for mobile to build the project and upload it to the server.
+Run `npm run build` for desktop and `npm run build:mobile` for mobile to build the project.